yumiweidemao/ECE445-Repo/notebooks/shihua/README.md

 - Made a fully functional [web application](https://yumiweidemao.github.io/ece445-web-app/) running on a Github server.
 This includes UI and MQTT protocol functionalities.
 It can communicate with the ESP32C3 dev kit over the Internet.
 - Completed code skeleton, hardware interaction to be added. (code can be found in [commit history](https://github.com/yumiweidemao/ECE445-Repo/commits/main))

+## 10/16-10/22

+- Started learning about the HX711 ADC serial interface and how to read weight value based on the sensor values
+- Started writing code on weight sensor submodule, modified the read_weight_sensor() function so that it now utilizes GPIO4 and GPIO5 to communicate to HX711 through SCK and DOUT.
+Testing and calibration still needed in the future.

+## 10/23-10/29

+- Picked up the completed litter box from machine shop and tested the motor functions in lab using the +12V DC power supply.
+The two motors are connected in reverse directions by machine shop, so we need to be careful when connecting the motors to H-bridge (the input to one motor should be reversed to the other)
+- Confirmed that the motor will likely have enough torque to push the sand, next step is to wait for the PCB, and try to control the motor and read encoder values using the MCU.